 I then gave the wood slices and some more of the wooden stakes a light sanding.

-I made some stencils using my Cricut Explore One and a Show-OFFS stencil blank.
+I made some stencils using my Cricut machine and stencil blanks.

 I used the garden marker labels with leaves for the wood slices, the free cut files of which are in the resource library.